AidanGuarniere/nabu-learning/README.md

    NEXTAUTH_URL=http://localhost:3000
    MONGODB_URI=yourURI
    NEXTAUTH_SECRET=yourSecret
-   ENCRYPTION_KEY: a 32-digit hexadecimal string for AES-128 encryption (for users' API key) REDIS_URL=yourRedisConnectionString
+   REDIS_URL=yourRedisConnectionString
    ```

-Replace `http://localhost:3000` with whatever port your application is running on, `yourURI` with your MongoDB connection string, `yourSecret` with a secure random string, `your32HexDigitString` with a 32-digit hexadecimal string for AES-128 encryption, and `yourRedisConnectionString` with your Redis connection string.
+Replace `http://localhost:3000` with whatever port or URL your application is running on, `yourURI` with your MongoDB connection string, `yourSecret` with a secure random string, and `yourRedisConnectionString` with your Redis connection string.

 ...